mohit-sharma-87/starter-azure-function-mongodb/README.md

 ![New Project Wizard Create](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/Auzre_Function_Create_new_Project_3_c997b16796.png)

-With this complete, we have a bootstrapped project with sample function implementation so without further ado let's run this and see this in action.
+With this complete, we have a bootstrapped project with a sample function implementation.
+So without further ado let's run this and see it in action.

 ![Project structure](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/Project_Structure_8b2e29a477.png)